-In response to public health guidelines related to COVID-19, we’ve been meeting with community members virtually to present revised designs, discuss strategic phasing of work, and keep them up to date on project developments and funding updates.
+In response to public health guidelines related to COVID-19, we’ve been meeting with community members in a number of ways—virtual meetings/conference calls, outdoor walkabouts, phone calls, one-on-one meetings with residents, email and website communications, and community mailers.
+Through this continued engagement we present revised designs, discuss strategic phasing of work, and keep them up to date on project developments and funding updates.

 In spite of the challenges presented by COVID-19—for tourism destinations, for local business, and for how we move our work together in Peggy’s Cove forward—the circumstances have also presented a number of opportunities to really dig into how we can bring the draft Master Plan to life while minimizing impact on residents and the visitor experience.